Best Adoption Guide for Idaho Foster-to-Adopt Families (2026)

 How do I know if my foster child qualifies for special needs designation and adoption assistance?

-Special needs designation in Idaho is based on factors including: the child's age (older children are typically designated), sibling group placement, specific health or mental health diagnoses, and racial or ethnic background in cases where placement has been documented as difficult.
+Special needs designation in Idaho may take into account factors including the child's age, sibling group placement, and specific health or mental health needs.
 Your DHW caseworker can advise on whether your child qualifies.
 The guide explains what to ask DHW and how the designation affects the AAA negotiation.

 What happens to my foster care payments when I file the adoption petition?